-C All aspects of the work submitted are to satisfactory standards, or (C-) a marginal pass.
+C All aspects of the work submitted are to acceptable standards.

 Sufficiently researched, providing good discussion, reasonably well structured and designed, with an acceptable range of evidence (e.g.: literature, other data) used effectively.
 Demonstrates satisfactory understanding of the topics.
 Presented to reasonable standards (e.g.: references, style, grammar, length).